aassie/BCM.various/ImageJ/README.md

 ## SignalRatio.ijm

-This is a macro which will process a batch of single-channel fluorescent pictures and compare the specific fluorescence (intense values) to the overall general fluorescence.
+This is a macro that will process a batch of single-channel fluorescent pictures and compare the specific fluorescence (intense values) to the overall general fluorescence.

-The script goes as follow:
+The script goes as follows:
   1. Convert the color channel to 16bit
   2. (optional) Set a scale
   3. Get the total area of gray pixels using a low-intensity threshold value (get as much as fluorescence signal as possible)